Epilepsy and its seizures: causes, types, and management

 Some types of epileptic seizures include:

-- Simple partial (focal) seizure, which can feel like a ‘flip-flop’ in the stomach (like when on a ride or plane), a déjà vu, tingling, unusual tastes or smells, or a stiffness and twitching in a part of the body.
-These seizures can forecast a different seizure.
+- Focal seizures with preserved awareness previously known as simple partial seizures.
+With these seizures people don’t lose consciousness or awareness.
+They may experience unusual feelings such as feeling a flip-flop in the stomach (like when on a roller coaster ride or plane suddenly descending), a déjà vu, tingling, unusual tastes or smells, or a stiffness and twitching in a part of the body.

 For most people with epilepsy, there may not need to be a trigger for a seizure, but for others, they may triggered by a lack of sleep, too much stress, drinking alcohol or using substances, menstruation, or flashing lights.